it-economics/itea-be/kata-instructions.md

 #### Rules:

-- Commit and push directly to main, at least once every 5 minutes.
+- Commit and push directly to main.
+Make the smallest reasonable change and push ASAP.
 - TDD + only push on green.
 - `git pull --rebase`
 - If the tooling allows it, rotate the "driver" role after every commit.